websharper-samples/LoginWithBulma/README.md

         .AttrPassword(Attr.DynamicClassPred "is-danger" (View.Map not passwordValid.View))
     ```

-3. Now, let's handle the Login button click - this is what decides what constitutes a valid input (no empty fields) and simply putting up a popup if login is successful (this is where you would do a server call to authenticate the user and to log them in by creating a user session):
+3. Now, handle the Login button click - this is what decides what constitutes a valid input (no empty fields) and simply putting up a popup alert if login is successful (this is where you would do a server call to authenticate your users and to log them in by creating a user session):
     ```fsharp
         .Login(fun e ->
             passwordValid := not (String.IsNullOrWhiteSpace e.Vars.Password.Value)